 The trial lecture starts at 10:00.
 Please do not enter the room after the lecture has begun.

-The candidate will defend her thesis at 12.00.
-Please do not enter the room after the defence has begun.
+The candidate will defend her thesis at 12:00.
+Please do not enter the room after the defense has begun.

-- Professor Tom Griffiths, Department of International Studies and Interpreting, OsloMet – Oslo Metropolitan University
+- Professor Jo Helle-Valle, Department of International Studies and Interpreting, OsloMet – Oslo Metropolitan University

 How to oppose ex auditorio